GpMits/warp/README.md

 2. Build a docker image of the application, using the Dockerfile
 3. Push the image somewhere (NOT CONFIGURED), I suggest AWS ECR

+There is also a docker-compose file, if you are willing to run the application using docker.
+It does require that you have the image previously built.